 ^{} Numbers in parentheses indicate herbicide site of action; see p.
 3 for more information.
 Products often are available in several formulations or brand names, and label information may vary.
 Refer to the Names, Toxicities, and Persistence table, p.
 12.

-lb active Formulated ingredient/acre product/acr
+lb active ingredient Formulated needed/acre product/acre